The facts

 - Keep your distance - Make sure you have enough distance between you and the vehicle in front in case you need to stop quickly.

 - Avoid distractions – Using your phone while driving is dangerous.
-In 2 seconds you’ll travel at least 28m when driving at 50kmh.
+In 2 seconds you’ll travel at least 28m when driving at 50kmh, that’s about the length of 1.5 bowling lanes.

 - Maintain your vehicle - Ensure that your vehicle is in good condition and it’s safe to drive on the road.